mattparrilla/presentations/source/complexity-iceberg.md

 ## What is Functional Programming?

 > * A pattern
-> * Eliminate *side-effects* when possible and isolate them when not
+> * Seeks to eliminate *side-effects* when possible and isolate them when not
-> * Declarative as opposed imperative style
+> * Declarative as opposed to imperative in style
 > * Rooted in mathematics (Lambda Calculus)
+> * Favors composability
-> * And more!
+> * Write pure functions

 >> it's a WAY to write code, you're likely already doing some of the things Ben & I will be talking about, even if you don't know it
 >> In declarative programming you describe WHAT you want to do, rather than how you want to do it.
 You tend to use more abstract tools, rather than bothering with the control flow.
 >> This contrasts with imperative programming, which is probably the kind of programming that you started out doing, where you describe HOW to do the thing you're trying to describe.
 Think for loops and lots of conditionals.
 >> there's a formal system, called Lambda Calculus, that provides the foundation that functional languages are built upon; but you don't need to know any kind of Calculus to write more functional code

-# Pure Functions

----

-### What is a pure function?
+# What is a pure function?

-> * Have no *side-effects*
-> * Have no *side-causes*
-> * Result in *referrential transparency*
-> * Save us from the complexity iceberg!

 >> Pure functions are one of the central concepts of funcitonal programming.
->> Pure functions have no side effects, no side causes, and result in referrential transparency.
+>> Pure functions have no side effects, no side causes, and result in referential transparency.
 We'll unpack each of those
 >> simply put, a pure function always returns the same result given the same arguments.
 It turns out, that's a very useful feature for some code!
 >> declared inputs and outputs are the tip of the iceberg, but lurking beneath, out of view is a hulking behemoth of unknown danger, ready to sink your ship

+## pure func·tion

+> * No *side-effects*
+> * No *side-causes*
+> * *Referential transparency*
+> * Saves us from the complexity icebergy

-## Side-Effects
+## Side-Effect

 > * Hidden output
 > * An observable interaction with the outside world
-> * This is a bad thing ...usually!
+> * This is a bad thing ...usually
 > * What does it do that isn't part of the return value?

 >> by "hidden output" we mean that a function does something besides provide a new return value.
 Maybe it changes some global state.
->> when is a side effect not bad? when you are deliberately causing one!
+>> When to side effect: when you are doing it deliberately.
+If you are returning a value AND side effecting, you're not following SRP.
+If you're going to side effect, do it intentionally.
 >> ASK: what are some examples of side effects that you might deliberately cause?
 >> answers: print to a screen, write to file system, etc.

 ## Side-Cause

+> * Hidden input
 > * "A function with side-causes has undocumented assumptions about what *external* factors it depends on."
-> * Hidden input
 > * What does it need that isn't in the argument list

 ## Referential Transparency